The Alternative to RAG

 Built by a practitioner, not a lab.

-Near-zero catastrophic forgetting — validated on Mistral-7B and Gemma-2-9B across 5 sequential domains (3 seeds).
-ModelBrew AI makes continual fine-tuning practical, accessible, and pilot-ready (SFT path); preference-tuning surface (SimPO/DPO) in beta.
+Near-zero catastrophic forgetting on our benchmarks — conditional on correct inference-time routing, validated on Mistral-7B (full 5-domain × 3-seed protocol) with an inference-time ablation on Gemma-2-9B.
+ModelBrew AI makes fine-tuning practical, accessible, and pilot-ready (SFT path); preference-tuning surface (SimPO/DPO) is in beta; continual learning is in beta.

 ModelBrew AI